State and Local Policy Database

 Fleet Policies and Composition

 Riverside’s Green Action Plan targets a 5% reduction in mobile source pollution by 2020 and increase the number of clean fleet vehicles to at least 60%.
 Riverside regularly purchases alternative fuel vehicles.
 The City of Riverside fleet is also subject to state regulations, which shape the purchasing model to include alternative fuels such as CNG, EV, and LPG.
-Riverside’s fleet is composed of 17% efficient vehicles, including hybrid, plug-in hybrid, and battery electric vehicles.
+The Advanced Clean Fleet Regulations from the California Air Resources Board require that starting January 1, 2024, 50% of new medium to heavy duty vehicles purchased must be Zero Emission Vehicles (ZEV).
+Beginning January 1, 2027, 100% of new medium to heavy duty vehicles purchased must be ZEV.
+100% of new light duty vehicles sold in California must be ZEV by 2035 by Governor’s Executive Order issued September 23, 2020.
+Riverside’s fleet is composed of 9% efficient vehicles, including hybrid, plug-in hybrid, and battery electric vehicles.

 Public Lighting

 Riverside’s City Council adopted an Outdoor Lighting Ordinance that complies with the International Dark-Sky Association’s Model Lighting Ordinance.
 The ordinance became effective in December 2018.
-The City has begun upgrading all streetlights to LEDs.
-Currently, 5% of lights have been upgraded and the project is expected to be completed by 2023.
+Riverside has converted 100% of their streetlights to LEDs.

 Inclusive procurement